2014 Dinaric ice storm

 The 2014 Dinaric ice storm, better known as the 2014 Slovenia ice storm or 2014 Croatia ice storm, was a severe ice storm (SPIA 5) that struck the Northwest Dinaric Alps between 31 January and 2 February 2014.
 The freezing rain led to glazing of a vast region with about 10–50 mm of ice, locally above 100 mm.
 It wrecked roofs, power lines an forests, causing power loss for hundreds of thousands.
 Initially, Cyclone Ilija (2014) was believed to be the cause.
 But later investigation showed S and SW geostrophic wind dominated at the time.

-The population affected by electricity loss included about 250,000 people in Slovenia and about 14,000 households households in Gorski Kotar, or about 80% of its population.
+The population affected by electricity loss included about 250,000 people in Slovenia and about 14,000 households in Gorski Kotar, or about 80% of its population.
 Without electricity, water supply pumps stopped working, leaving many without tap water until power could be restored with engine–generators.

 This event provided the impetus for the development of a freezing rain prediction program by the ECMWF.